mertemba/structstore/README.md

   reserved in a process.
 * Opening shared memory multiple times (e.g. in separate threads) from one process is currently not supported.
-* Locking a shared structure (or parts of it) is currently not supported.
+* Locking a shared structure (or parts of it) currently has only basic support.

 ## License